phillycocoa/gig-swap-consultants/README.md

 A list of Philly CocoaHead members who are interested in working on consulting projects.
 Names are listed alphabetically by last name.

+If you are interested in posting a gig to the general community please use our `#gig-swap` channel on [our Slack](http://phillycocoa.org/slack).

 ## Kotaro Fujita, Tomato Boy LLC
 #### Mobile/Web/Game Consultant